ProzorroUKR/openprocurement.audit.api/docs/source/monitoring/tutorial/appeal.rst

 We have already seen how to get ``acc_token`` in :ref:`credentials` section

-As soon as the conclusion is published, tender's owner may point out that the conclusion has been appealed in court:
+After publication conclusion by SAS (monitoring in status `addressed` or `declined` ), the tender owner may point out that the conclusion has been appealed in court.
+In this case the object of legislation is automatically filled by CDB:

 .. include:: http/appeal-post.http
    :code: